 He joined the 12 Sports team in June 2018 and previously worked in the department as both a reporter and weekend sports anchor.

-Morey quickly experienced New England’s sports dominance.
-In one calendar year, he covered the 2018 Red Sox World Series Championship, followed the Patriots to their Super Bowl LIII win over the Rams, and traveled to St. Louis for the 2019 Stanley Cup Final.
-Locally, Morey covered the Providence College men’s hockey team’s run to the 2019 Frozen Four and provided market-leading coverage from the 2019 Little League World Series.
+In his first year, Morey quickly experienced the championship culture in New England.
+He covered the Red Sox World Series run, the Patriots on their way to winning Super Bowl LIII, and the Bruins’ journey to Game 7 of the Stanley Cup Final.
+Locally, he followed Providence College’s run to the Frozen Four and spent a week at the Little League World Series.

-In addition to television, Morey also has extensive experience as a public address announcer.
-Most prominently, he was the in-arena voice for The Basketball Tournament’s (TBT) Northeast Regional, Sweet Sixteen, and Elite Eight games which were broadcast live on ESPN.
+In addition to television, Morey has extensive experience as a public address announcer.
+Most prominently, he was the in-arena voice for The Basketball Tournament’s (TBT) Northeast Regional, Sweet 16, and Elite Eight games which were broadcast live on ESPN.

-Born and raised just outside of Philadelphia, Morey is excited to be back on the East Coast.
-In his free time, you’ll find him enjoying the beaches in the Ocean State, checking out local breweries, and aiming for his first hole-in-one!
+Born and raised just outside of Philadelphia, Morey loves calling the East Coast home.
+In his free time, you’ll find him enjoying the beaches of the Ocean State, playing pickup basketball, and aiming for his first hole-in-one!